bary249/The-Yellow-Castle/GAME_LOGIC_SPEC.md

 - The **zone represents where combat happens** (the front line).
 - Players can **only stage cards at their own base** (not at enemy base).
 - Combat happens **at the zone position**:
-  - Zone at `middle` → combat at middle (neutral terrain).
+  - Zone at `middle` → combat at middle tile.
-  - Zone at `enemyBase` → combat at enemy base (enemy's terrain buffs apply).
+  - Zone at `enemyBase` → combat at enemy base tile.
-  - Zone at `playerBase` → combat at player base (player's terrain buffs apply).
+  - Zone at `playerBase` → combat at player base tile.
 - Cards from both sides **advance toward the zone** to fight.

+**Terrain Attunement Buff:**
+- Each tile has a terrain type (woods, lake, desert, marsh).
+- When a card's `element` matches the tile's `terrain`, the card gets **+1 damage**.
+- This applies to **ANY tile** (base or middle), not just bases.
+- Example: A "woods" element card fighting on a "woods" terrain tile gets +1 damage.

 **CardStack**
 - Conceptually holds up to **2 cards** per side: